serversideup/webext-bridge/README.md

 `crx-bridge` by default won't transmit any payload to or from `window` contexts for security reasons.
 This method can be called from a content script (in top frame of tab), which opens a gateway for messages.

 Once again, `window` = the top frame of any tab.
-That means __allowing window messaging without checking origin first__ will let JavaScript loaded at `https://evil.com` talk with your extension and possibly give indirect access to things you won't want to like `history` API.
+That means __allowing window messaging without checking origin first__ will let JavaScript loaded at `https://evil.com` talk with your extension and possibly give indirect access to things you won't want to, like `history` API.
 You're expected to ensure the safety and privacy of your extension's users.

 #### `namespace`
 > Required | `string`

 Can be a domain name reversed like `com.github.facebook.react_devtools` or any `uuid`.
 Call `Bridge.setNamespace` in `window` and `frame` contexts with same value, so that `crx-bridge` knows which payload belongs to which extension (in case there are other extensions using `crx-bridge` in a tab).
 Make sure namespace string is unique enough to ensure no collisions happen.
 ___

  ## `Bridge.setNamespace(namespace: string)`